-Determining wind direction is an absolutely necessity when on a hunt or trail in Southern African wilderness areas.
-Besides being constantly aware of the wind direction, also the own relation to the sun has to be checked all the time.
-Only when the wind is not carrying our smell toward the game, it is possible to stalk them closely.
-There are animals whose hearing or sights are more acute than smell, but as a groundline, all animals should be stalked from downwind.
-And, any noise has to be avoided and the stalker should not be illuminated by the sun.
+Determining wind direction is necessary when on a hunt or trail in Southern African wilderness areas.
+Besides being constantly aware of the direction of the wind, the relationship to the sun has to be checked all the time.
+Only when the wind is not carrying our smell toward the game is it possible to stalk them.
+There are animals whose hearing or sights are more acute than smell, but as a principle, all animals should be approached downwind.
+Any noise has to be avoided, and the stalker should not be walking in the sun but in the shadows.

-There are various methods to determine wind direction on the move in Southern African wilderness environments.
-All of them have to be very sensitive, as wind is often not directly sensible, but carries our odor fast and far enough for animals to smell.
+Various methods determine wind direction when moving in Southern African wilderness environments.
+They all have to be very sensitive, as wind is often not directly sensible but carries our odor fast and far enough for animals to smell.

 Movement of grasses, wind on skin, or use of a lighter

-The easiest method is an observation of moving grass heads.
-Again, these have to be very sensitive grasses, like Natal Redtop (Melinis repens), Guinea grass (Megathyrsus Maximus), or Common Fingergrass (Digitaria eriantha) – which is quite top-heavy – and others.
-And it has to be taken into consideration, that moving grasses are fixed on the lower point, which restricts their movement.
+The easiest method is to observe moving grass heads.
+Again, these have to be very sensitive grasses, like Natal Redtop (Melinis repens), Guinea grass (Megathyrsus Maximus), or Common Fingergrass (Digitaria eriantha)—which is quite top-heavy—and others.
+It must be considered that moving grasses are fixed on the lower point, which restricts their movement.

-Better is to use a lighter and watch the direction the flame is moving.
+It is better to use a lighter and watch the direction in which the flame moves.
 The disadvantage of using a lighter is the possibility that the game will hear the flick of the steel wheel on the flintstone.
-If this short noise is acceptable, it’s a good method of determining wind direction.
+If this short noise is acceptable, it’s a suitable method of determining wind direction.

 Ash bag or sand

-Another common method amongst Professional Hunters is to use an ash bag.
+Another standard method among Professional Hunters is to use an ash bag.
 They cut off an old, thin sock, fill it with wood ash from a cold fire, knot it up, and hang it on their ammunition belt.
-When using it, they just take it off the belt, hold it up into the air, and tip it on with a finger.
-It is amazing how clearly these fine ash particles show the wind movement – which in many cases is very slow and even curly.
+They take it off the belt, hold it in the air, and tip it on with a finger.
+It is incredible how clearly these fine ash particles show the wind movement—in many cases, it is prolonged and even curly.
 And the refill of the bag costs nothing.

-An even easier method is the use of fine particles on the go.
-Which even does not spoil the shorts.
-In some very sandy areas, the sand has either a fine consistency or a grain size distribution with a high fraction of very fine particles.
-Such sand can be just taken from the ground, held up high, and left to fall.
-Depending on the amount of very fine particles, the wind direction can be determined immediately.
+An even easier method is using fine particles on the go, which does not spoil the shorts.
+In some very sandy areas, the sand has a fine consistency or a grain size distribution with a high fraction of tiny particles.
+Such sand can be taken from the ground, held high, and left to fall.
+Depending on the number of very fine particles, the direction of the wind can be determined immediately.

 Scrub hare droppings for determining wind direction

-On the lighter side: if kids like to play in Southern African savannahs, they take such hare droppings into their mouth (no vitamins, minerals & enzymes are inside anymore) and start a scrub hare-poo distance spitting competition!
+On the lighter side, if kids like to play in Southern African savannahs, they take hare droppings into their mouths (no vitamins, minerals, or enzymes are inside anymore) and start a scrub hare-dropping distance spitting competition!

 Lessons learned from determining wind direction in nature: